Installer Directory

 Here are some example of systems and how much you should be looking to spend.

 We're going all-electric.
 As we switch to electric cars and heating, our energy requirements will change.
 If you anticipate an increase in energy consumption then you can factor this into your calculations.
-You may want to oversize your system is you're looking at switching to an EV or installing a heat pump in the future.
+You may want to oversize your system if you're looking at switching to an EV or installing a heat pump in the future.

-While the above steps provide a good estimate, consulting with a professional solar installer is essential.
+Consulting with a professional solar installer is essential.
 They can perform a detailed assessment, consider local conditions, and ensure your system is optimally designed and installed.

 Search our database by using the search bar below or simply give us a ring using the number at the top of this page to have a chat.
-We have specialist software that will calculate a systems output, ascertain the best design, and the varying costs associated with installing solar PV systems on your roof.
+We have specialist software that will calculate a system's output, ascertain the best design, and the varying costs associated with installing solar PV systems on your roof.

 Find a local installer